NaohiroTamura/ironic-specs/specs/approved/enhance-power-interface-for-soft-reboot-and-nmi.rst

 * End user who has admin privilege such as tenant admin has to make sure the following:

- * has to set properties/capabilities='{"soft_power": "false"}' if a driver is not capable of soft reboot and soft power off, because the default is properties/capabilities='{"soft_power": "true"}'
+ * has to set properties/capabilities='{"soft_power": "false"}' if an instance, user OS, is not capable of soft reboot and soft power off, because the default is properties/capabilities='{"soft_power": "true"}'

- * has to set properties/capabilities='{"inject_nmi": "false"}' if a driver is not capable of inject NMI, because the default is properties/capabilities='{"inject_nmi": "true"}'
+ * has to set properties/capabilities='{"inject_nmi": "false"}' if an instance, user OS, is not capable of inject NMI, because the default is properties/capabilities='{"inject_nmi": "true"}'

 Scalability impact